onivim/oni/PLAN.md

+- Completion: Why are details not showing?

 - README.md - fix license section & update
-- Completion: Why are details not showing?
 - Update README with support instructions

 - Python - syntax highlighting issue
     - Investigate error in python language service - is it due to our LSP client or general issue with the language server?

 - Port to Bucklescript

-- Test go to definition

 - Error cases
     - Windows: no tooling